 They pair with Sony's consummate Headphones Connect app for sublime controls, and numerous extra features (like the Digital Sound Enhancement Engine, which upscales audio files to something approaching ‘hi-res’ quality).
 Voice controls come via Google Assistant and Siri, and the IPX4 rating means they're resistant to water splashes.

-Sonically, they're even-handed and nicely balanced, with well-shaped bass notes.
-In short, they offer a lot of what makes Sony's high-end buds so compelling, without cutting too many corners.
+Sonically, they're even-handed and nicely balanced, with well-shaped bass notes and plenty of rhythmic spark.
+In short, they offer a lot of what makes Sony's high-end buds so compelling without cutting too many corners.
 Definitely one for the shortlist.

 Read the full Sony WF-C500 review